 After the training, the participants will have an understanding how to set up active threat hunting processes and infrastructure for their own respective companies and how to execute them.

 Training environment is essentially a mobile training lab that can be brought to the participants anywhere in the world as long as VPN connection via decent Internet connectivity is viable.
 Training activity takes place inside a special virtualization server (VMWare ESXi5, 24 cores, 96GB RAM, 2TB HDD).
 Every student has access to a individual Kali machine and targets in a separate subnet.

 Technical requirements for the training

 Good Internet connection - at least 10Mbps download speed via a network cable (RJ45 connector) for connecting the classroom to the training server in Tallinn via our VPN device.
-VPN device just needs to get an IP address via DHCP and have outgoing IPSEC traffic enabled to our training environment IP addresses.
-The participants will be using only VNC and SSH clients to connect to Kali virtual machines in the training environment via this VPN connection, thus only good download speed is essential.
-All Internet access and network intensive activity and takes place within the training server.
+The VPN device just needs to get an IP address via DHCP and have outgoing IPSEC traffic enabled to our training environment IP addresses.
+The participants will be using a web browser and an RDP client to connect to computers and services within the training environment via this VPN connection.

-Participants' computers - any computer or laptop with any Operating System will do, as long as VNC and SSH clients are installed.
+Participants' computers - any computer or laptop with any Operating System will do, as long as a Windows RDP compatible client is installed.
 The customer is expected to provide the LAN (switch + cables + power jacks) that can be connected to our VPN device that supplies IP addresses via DHCP.
 In case of laptops, we can provide our own WiFi Access Point for creating a LAN.
 Minimum 1024x768 monitor resolution is recommended.